zareefgithub/php-test/README.md

 ## Submission
-When you are aready to submit, please ensure you have forked this repository, no merge/pull request is required, and provide us a link to your attempt.
+When you are ready to submit, please ensure you have forked this repository, no merge/pull request is required, and provide us a link to your attempt.

 ## Copyright
 All trademarks are the property of their respective owners.